guildai/guild.ai/pages/index.md

     <i class="far fa-route"></i>
     <h4>End-to-end learning</h4>
     <p>
-      Hidden with Guild's features is a powerful workflow feature that lets you optimize over a series of operations, letting you apply AutoML to true end-to-end learning.
+      Guild has a powerful workflow feature that lets you optimize over a series of operations, letting you apply Auto ML to true end-to-end learning.
     </p>
   </div>
   <div class="col-lg-4">